The leptonic di-flavor and di-number violation processes at high energy $\mu^\pm\mu^\pm $ colliders

-According to the definition in Eq.~(\ref{a4}), the amplitude $\mathcal{M}(\nu\nu W_1W_2)$ can be simplified by neglecting the tiny neutrino mass terms in the numerators of the neutrino propagators and the terms proportional to charged lepton masses which appear after applying the on-shell condition for the leptons.
+According to the definitions in Eq.~(\ref{a4}), the amplitude $\mathcal{M}(\nu\nu W_1W_2)$ can be simplified by neglecting the tiny neutrino mass terms in the numerators of the neutrino propagators and the terms proportional to charged lepton masses which appear after applying the on-shell condition for the leptons.
 Then the amplitude $\mathcal{M}(\nu\nu W_1W_2)$ becomes

-where $D_{00},\;D_{0},\;D_{1},\;D_{2},\;D_{12}$ can be computed numerically by using LOOP-TOOLs.
+where $D_{00},\;D_{0},\;D_{1},\;D_{2},\;D_{12}$ can be computed numerically by using Loop-Tools.
 Then from $\mathcal{M}(\nu\nu W_1W_2)$, the coefficients $C_i^{XY}$ of $\mathcal{O}_i^{XY}\;(i=1,...,7)$, defined in Eq.~(\ref{eq14}), can be read out as

-Namely corresponding to the amplitude for the Feynman diagram Fig.~\ref{Fllll} (1), it happens that only the coefficients $C_1^{LL}$ and $C_2^{LL}$ receive contributions.
-Whereas when calculating the other Feynman diagrams of Fig.~\ref{Fllll} where the two outgoing charged leptons $l$ ($l=e,\;\tau$) of the Feynman diagrams are alternated, and the formulas
+Namely corresponding to the amplitude for the Feynman diagram Fig.~\ref{Fllll} (1), only the coefficients $C_1^{LL}$ and $C_2^{LL}$ receive nonzero contributions.
+When we calculate the other Feynman diagrams of Fig.~\ref{Fllll} where the two outgoing charged leptons $l$ ($l=e,\;\tau$) of the Feynman diagrams are alternated, and the identity formulas

-may be applied to $\mathcal{O}_i^{XY}\,(i=1,...,7)$, defined in Eq.~(\ref{eq14}).
-As each of the above Feynman diagrams is treated in the same way as Fig.~\ref{Fllll} (1), all the coefficients $C_i^{XY}$ in Eq.~(\ref{eq13}) for the relevant processes are obtained.
+are applied to $\mathcal{O}_i^{XY}\,(i=1,...,7)$ defined in Eq.~(\ref{eq14}).
+Because each amplitude of the above Feynman diagrams may be treated in the same way as Fig.~\ref{Fllll} (1), so all the coefficients $C_i^{XY}$ in Eq.~(\ref{eq13}) for the relevant processes may be obtained.

-If the doubly charged Higgs ($\Delta^{\pm \pm}$) for {\bf TIII-NP} happens to start playing some roles, we must consider their contributions.
-They will contribute certain amount to the lepton flavor violation processes by two leptonic units.
-For the LFV di-lepton processes, $\mu^\pm \mu^\pm \rightarrow l^\pm l^\pm \;(l=e,\;\tau)$, the leading order Feynman diagram via mediating the doubly charged Higgs is plotted in Fig.~\ref{FllllDC}.